-Dr. Leslie Angel is an Assistant Professor who completed her Ph.D. in Experimental Psychology: Animal Behavior at the University of Montana in Missoula.
-Her interests include comparative metacognition, cognitive neuroscience, and cognitive errors, such as irrational thinking, biases, and inaccurate memories.
-Courses taught: General Psychology, Learning, Cognition, Physiological Psychology, Brain & Behavior, Developmental Psychology, and Canine Science for the HAB program.
-Outside of work she loves to ride horses, hike with her human and canine family, camp, and travel.
+Dr. Leslie Angel is the Department Chairperson of the Psychology Department.
+She is an Associate Professor who completed her Ph.D. in Experimental Psychology: Animal Behavior at the University of Montana in Missoula and her M.A. in Cognitive Psychology, with an emphasis in Psychology and Music.
+She has been teaching at Carroll since 2009.
+Her current research interests include comparative cognition, particularly metacognition and self-control, as well as education in sexual health and well-being.
+Courses taught: General Psychology, Learning, Cognitive Psychology, Developmental Psychology, Human Sexuality, Physiological Psychology, Brain & Behavior, and Canine Science.
+Outside of work she loves to ride horses, hike, cross-country ski, and travel with her husband, Bill, and their two dogs.

 “It is so much fun to share my love of psychology with the bright, motivated, and talented students at Carroll.
 The close connection that exists between the faculty and students here is so unique among colleges and really makes for a special teaching and learning environment.
 I find my students’ love of learning and their energy to be inspiring.”